kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

         * *Free (statfs, df)* -- the amount of space available for data as reported by the **statfs** syscall, also returned as *Avail* in the output of **df**.
-The value is calculated in a different way and may not match the estimate in some cases (eg.  multiple profiles).
+The value is calculated in a different way and may not match the estimate in some cases (e.g.  multiple profiles).
-        * *Data ratio* -- ratio of total space for data including redundancy or parity to the effectively usable data space, eg. single is 1.0, RAID1 is 2.0 and for RAID5/6 it depends on the number of devices
+        * *Data ratio* -- ratio of total space for data including redundancy or parity to the effectively usable data space, e.g. single is 1.0, RAID1 is 2.0 and for RAID5/6 it depends on the number of devices
-        * *Metadata ratio* -- dtto, for metadata
+        * *Metadata ratio* -- ditto, for metadata
         * *Global reserve* -- portion of metadata currently used for global block reserve, used for emergency purposes (like deletion on a full filesystem)